Hornitos California: A Hidden Gold Rush Town

 Hornitos Patrons Club sponsors community functions to support local charities, scholarships, and the preservation of historical sites in the town.

 - Hornitos Flea Market -- for the past 30 years or so the town has held a multi-vendor sale that attracts buyers and sellers from all over the state on the first Sunday in October.
 There are usually nearly 100 booths with antiques, collectibles, crafts, and food lining the streets and vying for the attention of buyers.

 - All Souls Day Candle Lighting -- ceremony every Nov.
 2 draws hundreds of participants for the evening procession to the cemetery to place luminarias on the historic grave sites.

-- Annual Enchilada Dinner -- on the first Saturday in March includes music and craft vendors.
+- Annual Enchilada Dinner -- Is held on the first Saturday in March includes music and craft vendors.

 Donkeys, chickens, pigs and goats might be seen in some of the yards and gardens.
-Human residents are a bit more scarce, but you might see a car or pickup truck traveling down one of the roads.
-If the doors of the Gagliardo General store are open, one of the owners will likely tell you something about the local history.
+Human residents are a bit more hard to find but you might occasionally see a car or pickup truck traveling down one of the roads.
+If the doors of the Gagliardo General store are open one of the owners will likely tell you something about the local history.